Mathemateg a Cherddoriaeth gyda Blwyddyn Dramor (BA)

 While you are away from Cardiff, you will be assigned to the Year Abroad coordinator, who will keep in touch and monitor your progress.
 You will also be assigned a personal tutor at the host institution.

-In Music, you choose again from the four subject groups, and pursue at least one (but no more than two) of the three major academic projects: Dissertation, Project in Ethnomusicology, or Project in Music Analysis.
+In Music, you choose again from the four subject groups, and may pursue one of the three major academic projects: Dissertation, Project in Ethnomusicology, or Project in Music Analysis.

 There are no core modules for Mathematics in year four.